Mawuawoe/Webstack_Portfolio_Project/README.md

 #### Salinity Query Parameters

-The `/salinity` endpoint supports the following query parameters for filtering and pagination:
+The `/salinities` endpoint supports the following query parameters for filtering and pagination:

-- `date`: Filter records by a specific date or date range.
+- `date`: Filter records by a specific date or dates.
 - `pan_type`: Filter records by the type of pan.
 - `offset`: Pagination offset.
 Default is `0`.
 - `limit`: Number of items per page.
 Default is `10`.